rodacode/giphyApp/README.md

 ## Installation

-In the project directory,run in order to install the dependencies:
+In the project directory,in order to install the dependencies run:

 ### `yarn` or `npm install`